Wagering requirements and T&C’s Apply | Commercial content | New Customers Only | 18+

 Players such as Dusan Tadic, Branislav Ivanovic and Nemanja Matic are all top Premier League players, and they’re joined by a host of other names that British shores would be familiar with.

-Columbia surprised a lot of people with an incredible run at World Cup 2014 in Brazil.
-They managed to get to the quarter finals, getting knocked out by hosts Brazil, with attacking midfielder James Rodriguez stunning football fans from across the globe by winning the Golden Boot with six gaols and also goal of the tournament with his rasping volley against Uruguay in the last 16 match.
+Colombia surprised a lot of people with an incredible run at World Cup 2014 in Brazil.
+They managed to get to the quarter finals, getting knocked out by hosts Brazil, with attacking midfielder James Rodriguez stunning football fans from across the globe by winning the Golden Boot with six goals and also goal of the tournament with his rasping volley against Uruguay in the last 16 match.

 Striker Radamel Falcao wasn’t fit for that tournament, and after a few disappointing years plying his trade in England with Manchester United and Chelsea, the forward is beginning to find form at Monaco resembling his time with Atletico Madrid.